William H. Robertson

 William Henry Robertson (October 10, 1823 – December 6, 1898), also known as W. H. Robertson, was an American lawyer and politician from New York.
+He served in the New York State Assembly, the New York State Senate, and the United States House of Representatives, and was later appointed Collector of the Port of New York by President James A. Garfield.
+His appointment sparked a major feud between the Half-Breed and Stalwart factions of the Republican Party.

-Robertson was known to have allied with the GOP Half-Breed faction, which as a whole supported moderate civil service reform and emphasized the issues of protectionist tariffs as well as industry.
+Robertson allied with the GOP Half-Breed faction, which supported moderate civil service reform and emphasized protectionist tariffs and industrial growth.

-Life
+Early life and legal career

-He was the son of Henry Robertson (d.
+Robertson was born on October 10, 1823, in Bedford, Westchester County, New York, the son of Henry Robertson (d.
 1881).
-He received an academic education, studied law, and began practice in his native town.
+He received an academic education, attended the common schools and Bedford Union Academy, studied law, and began practice in his native town.